Board of Directors

-Dr. Karageozian has led the clinical development, business execution, and regulatory strategy on numerous ophthalmic pharmaceuticals, including several negotiated novel endpoints for first in class drugs, and has led numerous Phase 1, 2, and 3 ophthalmic clinical programs across the US, EU, India, and Latin America.
+Dr. Karageozian has led the business execution, clinical development, and regulatory strategy on numerous ophthalmic pharmaceuticals, including several negotiated novel endpoints for first in class drugs, and has led numerous Phase 1, 2, and 3 ophthalmic clinical programs across the US, EU, Asia, and Latin America.

 As a senior executive at Allegro, Dr. Karageozian has extensive experience in formulating and leading the corporate strategy, execution, fundraising, and business development efforts.
-Throughout his ventures, Dr. Karageozian has led numerous successful licensing transactions, partnerships, mergers and acquistions and IPOs across the US, Asia, and Latin America.
+Throughout his ventures, Dr. Karageozian has led numerous successful licensing transactions, partnerships, mergers and acquisitions and IPOs across the US, Asia, and Latin America.
 This includes the successful IPO of ISTA Pharmaceuticals, Inc.

 Dr. Karageozian graduated from the University of California, San Diego with degrees in biochemistry and cellular biology and received his medical degree from Tufts University School of Medicine in Boston.
 After completing an internship at UCLA, he completed his ophthalmology residency at the University of California, Irvine.

 Mr. Karageozian has over 47 years of distinguished service in ophthalmic drug development.
 During his career, Mr. Karageozian has brought over 30 ophthalmic drugs to market and is an author or co-author of more than 150 worldwide issued patents.
 Mr. Karageozian is the co-founder and Executive Chairman of Allegro Ophthalmics.
 Previously, Mr. Karageozian was the co-founder and CTO of ISTA Pharmaceuticals and served as CEO at Allegro, Prima Pharmaceuticals, S K Pharmaceuticals and Vitreoretinal Technologies.
 He has previously raised numerous rounds of venture capital funding for several of these companies, as well as active involvement in the initial public offering of ISTA Pharmaceuticals.

 Prior to co-founding Prima Pharmaceuticals, Mr. Karageozian spent 23 years at Allergan Pharmaceuticals in senior management positions, including corporate head of research & development.
 Mr. Karageozian’s extensive experience and expertise spans well beyond research and development to include drug discovery and development, domestic and international regulatory affairs, clinical studies, and API and finished product manufacturing.